abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

 ![Setup Spark Libraries Path](/images/img-3.jpg?raw=true "New Project")

-Now everything is ready to build your project and generate the page-rank.jar
+Now everything is ready to build your project and generate the page-rank.jar:

+ 1-